Maria Ankarcrona professor of Experimental Neurogeriatrics!

 Maria Ankarcrona, Head of division of Neurogeriatrics, Department of Neurobiology, Care Sciences and Society (NVS), has been appointed Professor of Experimental Neurogeriatrics.

 Will people understand what you do if I say you are Professor of Experimental Neurogeriatrics?

-Well, maybe not if you put it that way, but what we do is that we do research to understand the underlying cellular mechanisms behind neurodegenerative disorders, Alzheimer's disease mainly.
+Well, maybe not if you put it that way, but what we do is Mitochondrial Diseases research, Alzheimer's disease mainly, but also other diseases.

 How come you began your research within this area?

-As a PhD student I studied apoptosis (programmed cell death).
-After my dissertation I wanted to perform research within the area of diseases and it became Alzheimer’s disease (where the cause is associated with cell death) with Bengt Winblad, one of the most outstanding researchers in the field.
+As a PhD student I studied apoptosis (cell death).
+After my dissertation I wanted to perform research within the area of diseases and it became Alzheimer’s Disease (where the cause is associated with cell death) with Bengt Winblad, one of the most outstanding researchers in the field.